Rohan-s18/Web_Development/README.md

 # Web_Development
-## Author: Rohan Singh
+## Authors: Rohan Singh and Alessandra Puccio

-This repository is for my personal web development projects.
-Source code contains HTML, CSS, JavaScript, Bootstrap and Node.js, the repository also contains multimedia which I have used in certain web pages as well.
-The goal of this repository is to track my web development process and benchmark everything that I have been learning.
+This repository is for some personal web development projects.
+Source code contains HTML, CSS, JavaScript, Bootstrap and Node.js, the repository also contains multimedia which we have used in certain web pages as well.
+The goal of this repository is to track our web development process and benchmark everything that we have been learning.

 Under this repository there are multiple source code folders:
 1) Simple Stuff: Extremely basic HTML/CSS and JavaScript code, which should be able to cover the simple topics of all of the three.